Demographics of Dominica: Languages

-Languages

 English is the official language and universally understood; however, because of historic French domination, Antillean Creole, a French-lexified creole language, is also widely spoken.

 Religion

 According to the 2001 census, 91.2% percent of the population of Dominica is considered Christian, 1.6% has a non-Christian religion and 6.1% has no religion or did not state a religion (1.1%).

 Roughly 58% of Christians are Roman Catholics, a reflection of early French influence on the island, and one third are Protestant.
 The Evangelicals constitute the largest Protestant group, with 6.7% of the population.
 Seventh-day Adventists are the second largest group (6.1%).
 The next largest group are Pentecostals (5.6% of the population), followed by Baptists (4.1%).
 Other Christians include Methodists (3.7%), Church of God (1.2%), Jehovah's Witnesses (1.2%), Anglicanism (0.6%) and Brethren Christian (0.3%).

-During the past decades the number of Roman Catholics and Anglicans has decreased, while the number of other Protestants has increased, especially Evangelicals, Seventh-day Adventists, Pentecostals (5.6% of the population) and Baptists).
+During the past decades the number of Roman Catholics and Anglicans has decreased, while the number of other Protestants has increased, especially Evangelicals, Seventh-day Adventists, Pentecostals (5.6% of the population) and Baptists.

 The number of non-Christians is small.
 These religious groups include the Rastafarian Movement (1.3% of the population), Hinduism (0.1%) and Muslims (0.2%).